Join us for our installment of the Pacesetters Doing Business series featuring Mass General Brigham on August 7, 2025.

 BIMA (the Boston Interactive Media Association) serves a vibrant community of like-minded professionals from agencies, brands, publishers, and ad-tech companies with business interests in the New England market.

-For nearly 30 years, the Chamber’s Women’s Network has connected female professionals of all background and career levels.
+For over 30 years, the Chamber’s Women’s Network has connected female professionals of all background and career levels.
 Today, our Women’s Network is the largest in New England, strengthening the professional networks of women each year.

 The Massachusetts Apprentice Network convenes employers, training providers, and talent sources interested in developing and implementing apprenticeship programs in occupations across industries and statewide in fields such as tech, advanced manufacturing, healthcare, financial services, and more.